Deveo/ember-emojione/README.md

     These instances come preconfigured to work together, saving you a ton of boilerplate code.

-    Accept them from the wrapper component and insert into dedicated places:
+    Receive them from the wrapper component and insert into dedicated places:

     ```handlebars
     {{#emoji-picker-wrapper
       text                = wikiPageText
       inputSelector       = ".my-input"
-      emojiInsertedAction = (action 'emojiInserted')
+      emojiInsertedAction = (action (mut wikiPageText))
       as |emojiPicker emojiPickerToggler emojiAssist|
     }}
       <span style="position: relative; display: inline-block;">